Artistic gymnastics: Floor exercise

-Notable champions

-On the men's side, the gymnasts who have won the most Olympic and/or World Championship titles on floor are Marian Drăgulescu of Romania, with four (along with Roland Brückner, if the Alternate Olympics are included).
-Ihor Korobchynskyi, Vitaly Scherbo, and Kenzō Shirai have three titles each.

-On the women's side, Simone Biles of the United States has the most titles (6), followed by Larisa Latynina of the Soviet Union (4).
-Gina Gogean, Daniela Silivaș, and Nellie Kim have three titles each.

 Men only

 Pommel horse

-A typical pommel horse exercise involves both single leg and double leg work.
-Single leg skills are generally found in the form of "scissors".
-In double leg work, the gymnast swings both legs in a circular motion (clockwise or counterclockwise depending on preference).
+A typical pommel horse exercise involves both single-leg and double-leg work.
+Single-leg skills are generally found in the form of "scissors".
+In double leg work, the gymnast swings both legs in a circular motion (clockwise or counterclockwise, depending on preference).
 To make the exercise more challenging, gymnasts will often include variations on typical circling skills by turning ("moores" and "spindles") or by straddling their legs ("flares").
-Routines end when the gymnast performs a dismount, either by swinging his body over the horse or landing after a handstand.
+Routines end when the gymnast performs a dismount by swinging his body over the horse or landing after a handstand.

-Notable champions

-The gymnasts who have won the most Olympic and/or World Championship titles on pommel horse are Miroslav Cerar of Yugoslavia, Zoltán Magyar of Hungary, and Max Whitlock of Great Britain, with five titles each.
-Krisztián Berki, Dmitry Bilozerchev, Pae Gil-su, Xiao Qin, Boris Shakhlin, and Marius Urzică, have won at least three titles apiece.

 Still rings

 The still rings are suspended on wire cable from a point 5.8 m off the floor and adjusted in height so the gymnast has room to hang freely and swing.
 Gymnasts must demonstrate balance, strength, power, and dynamic motion while preventing the rings themselves from swinging.
 At least one static strength move is required, but some gymnasts include two or three.